Since chromium is involved in biochemical reactions, it may be useful against serious diseases such as diabetes, obesity and heart disease.

 Chromium appears to boost the action of insulin which is the hormone that breaks down sugar molecules in your body.
 When the sugar is broken down it can then easily circulate in your bloodstream and be used by your cells to produce energy needed for everyday survival.

 Researchers from the Clinical Epidemiology, Mexican Social Security Institute, in Durango, Mexico have recently examined the role that chromium and other minerals such as magnesium have on sugar metabolism.
-They acknowledged that chromium may have a beneficial role to play in diabetes and confirmed that it is an essential mineral involved in the metabolism of sugars in the body.
-They also confirmed that it has no side-effects.
 The researchers concluded that the most common cause of chromium deficiency is inadequate diet, and that the first step against diabetes and high blood sugar is to follow a proper diet rich in chromium minerals (Arch Med Res 2005;36(3): 250-7).

 It is well known that smoking worsens diabetes by making it very difficult for insulin to bind to the cells.
-By activating the enzyme insulin receptor kinase, chromium is able to reverse the negative effects of smoking in diabetes.
+By activating the enzyme insulin receptor kinase, this essential trace mineral is able to reverse the negative effects of smoking in diabetes.
 The researchers concluded the study by saying that: Such an effect might be useful not only for smokers, but for others…

 The dose is up to 200 micrograms daily.
 One particular chemical variant of ordinary chromium is called chromium picolinate.
 This has all the beneficial properties of chromium and it is available in tablet form which is easily absorbed from your bowel into your bloodstream.